luanmuniz/coding-challenge-data-import-scaffolding/README.md

 2. Run `npm install`
 3. Setup a PostgreSQL database.
 You can also ask for a cloud instance and we will provide you with one.
 4. Configure the env variable `DATABASE_URL` and point it to your database.
 5. Run `npm run migrate`.
 This will create the tables in your new database.
+Set `NODE_ENV=production` if connecting to a Heroku PostgreSQL instance.
+Such instance requires a SSL connection which is enabled through the NODE_ENV variable.
-5. Run `npm build && npm start`
+5. Run `npm run build && npm start`
 6. Navigate to `http://localhost:3000` and verify that the scaffolding application is running (there should be vessels visible)

 ## Implement